MasterVChicken/OpenMP-Optimization-for-MDR_CPU/README.md

 ```
 set(EVA_INCLUDES "/home/leonli/OpenMP-Optimization-for-MDR_CPU/external/compression_utils/include")
 ```
-Then you can run the project by
+Then you can build and run the project by
 ```
+./build_script.sh 8
 ./run_script.sh
 ```
 You will find results under /build : refactor_time.txt and retrieved_size.txt .